Generating Hard Examples for Pixel-wise Classification: Introduction

-In order to cope with a large imbalance between positive and negative examples (the second challenge), we redesigned the online hard example mining (OHEM)~\cite{AShrivastavaCVPR2016} in training the network.
-Shrivastava et al. introduced OHEM which, for every iteration, sampled a small number of examples with a high loss from the overwhelming examples and use them in training CNN.
-We used OHEM in a cascaded way to mine a huge volume of negative examples.
-First, we have taken all positive examples and a randomly chosen subset of negative examples and then apply OHEM to the selected examples to choose hard examples.
-We called this learning strategy as a \emph{cascaded online hard example mining} (cOHEM).

-For the red tide detection model, we implemented a 9-layer fully convolutional network (FCN) inspired by~\cite{HLeeTIP2017}.
-The FCN architecture proved to be suitable for pixel-wise classification where classification is performed for each pixel in an image by using the network trained over only a few pixels~\cite{HLeeIGARSS2018,HLeeIGARSS2016,HLeeTIP2017}.
-Red tide detection is a pixel-wise classification problem as opposed to image segmentation because each pixel region is classified in test based on only a small number of red tide labels available in training.

-We conducted extensive experiments to find out how HNG and cOHEM jointly address the problems that arise in training the proposed network on GOCI images.
-Experiments have confirmed that both modules used together significantly enhance red tide detection performance.
-To show that the proposed network can be easily extended to other tasks, we also applied the network to pixel-wise hyperspectral image classification.
+We conducted extensive experiments to determine how the proposed HEG addresses the problems that arise in training the pixel-wise classification model on GOCI images.
+For red tide detection, a one-class classification problem with significantly unbalanced distribution, we use HEG to generate hard negative examples.
+To show that the proposed HEG can be easily extended to other tasks with multiple categories, we also applied it to several pixel-wise hyperspectral image classification tasks.
+Experiments have confirmed that pixel-wise classification method trained by adopting the proposed HEG significantly enhances performance for red tide detection and several hyperspectral image classification tasks.

-In this paper, we made the following contributions: \begin{itemize} \item Augmented the training dataset by generating hard negative examples via HNG to reduce false alarms. \item Used cOHEM to cope with significantly unbalanced class distribution of GOCI images. \item Jointly optimized a 9 layer FCN with cOHEM and HNG. \item Provided the state-of-the-art accuracy on red tide detection and hyperspectral image classification. \end{itemize}